Viacheslav1510/CI_PP2_GGMQ/README.md

 3. I want program to memorize my high score
 4. I want play game as many times as i want
 5. As a first time user I want to navigate easily between pages
+6. I want to try another game
-6. I want to pass quiz and get the highest possible score
+7. I want to pass quiz and get the highest possible score
-7. As a first time user I want to see quiz progress
+8. As a first time user I want to see quiz progress
-8. I want to contact the website owner
+9. I want to contact the website owner
 #### Returning User
-9. As a a returning user I want to play game again
+10. As a a returning user I want to play game again
-10. As a a returning user I want to make my best on quiz
+11. As a a returning user I want to make my best on quiz
-11. I want to contact site owner and get feedback
+12. I want to contact site owner and get feedback
-12. As a a returning user I want to find developer on social media
+13. As a a returning user I want to find developer on social media
 #### Site Owner
-13. As the site owner I want users to easy find what this website about
+14. As the site owner I want users to easy find what this website about
-14. As the site owner I want to interest the user in my games
+15. As the site owner I want to interest the user in my games
-15. As the site owner I want users to contact me easily
+16. As the site owner I want users to contact me easily

 ## Design
 ### Design Choices